Caroverine

 Diet & Lifestyle Advise

-- Mediterranean Diet is best for almost everyone, including those of us who suffer from tinnitus.
+- The Mediterranean Diet is best for almost everyone, including those of us who suffer from tinnitus.
 It combines daily exercise with plenty of whole-grain bread or pasta, fruits, vegetables, olive oil, cheese and yoghurt.
 Fish, poultry, eggs and sweets can be used several times per week, while red meat is allowed several times a month.

 - Take citrus fruits, walnuts, berries, leafy greens, fatty fish, beets and pomegranates in your diet.